dynoinc/ratchet/README.md

 try to answer user questions.
 On top of that, depending on the source, it can also update your documentation based on conversations in Slack, which ensures documentation health keeps improving.

-For channels where users primarily ask questions, it's probably best to use `@ratchet enable agent mode for this channel`, so Ratchet will respond to questions without waiting for explicit requests.

 ## Built with

 | Tool                                                  | Purpose                                                        |